 Presentation: the typographical choices to present a document on screen or on paper (e.g. right aligned, bold, italic).

 Contrary to other XML-schemas, Akoma Ntoso separates the levels for maintaining the independence of the content from the semantic and from the presentation.
 In this way it is possible to semantically annotate the same content fragment several times without forcing the user to mark-up the document again.
 The same principle applies to the presentation: using the class attribute it is possible to define the semantic approach to the presentation, but the values of those parameters are defined externally to the XML file.
 This permits changing the layout several times without intervening on the physical XML document.
 Using XSLT and CSS it is possible to assign a proper presentation to a defined class.
-For example if we have <title class="bigger right italic bold"> it is possible to define the main characteristics of presentation of the content <title>, but the specific values of these parameters are defined in a CSS (e.g. bigger means size 14, right means on right aligned, and so).
+For example, if we have <title class="bigger right italic bold">, it is possible to define the main characteristics of presentation of the content <title>, but the specific values of these parameters are defined in a CSS (e.g. bigger means size 14, right means on right aligned, and so).
 When a media needs to have a different presentation only the CSS is properly adapted to the new needs.

 Ability to evolve